 Where do I send a birth certificate?

-If your player has never registered with the Black Hills Rapids, or other local soccer organization (RCYSL or Rushmore Soccer Club), we require a birth certificate for age verification.
+If your player has never registered with the Black Hills Rapids, we require a birth certificate for age verification.
 You can send a photocopy to Black Hills Rapids, PO Box 273, Rapid City, SD 57709.
 If you have a digital version (pdf or jpeg) you can email it to our registrar.

 What equipment will I need?

 Shin guards, socks to cover the shin guards, a practice ball, and appropriate shoes are required.
 Soccer cleats are not required for First Kicks through U8 players — comfortable athletic shoes will suffice.

 Soccer Ball Requirements: